benmof2017/BankAccountKata/README.md

 As a bank client
 I want to see the history (operation, date, amount, balance)  of my operations

+Other version with Inscription/Connection/Deconnection Client at :  https://github.com/benssj5/BankAccountKata

 ####################################

 developpé avec Spring Boot, Hibernate/JPA, MySql, Spring data, Spring MVC pour les WebService Rest